AmmarMian/DemonstrationANRPhoenix/README.md

  - **test_cfar_property.py** contains a code to test Matrix and CFAR properties of statistics.
  - **test_cfar_property_menu.py** is an interactiver version of test_cfar_property.py, where a menu allows to chose the parameters of the simulation.
  - **plot_roc_uavsar_dataset.py** contains a code to compare the results of statistics on a real UAVSAR dataset.

- 	 WARNING: If the data is not already in the path specified at the beginning of the file, it will download it automatically.
+ 	 **WARNING**: If the data is not already in the path specified at the beginning of the file, it will download it automatically.
  	 		  The data is approximately 28 Go in size.
  - **generic_functions.py** contains some general use functions including random vectors generation ones.
  - **monte_carlo_tools.py** contains some functions used in order to compute Monte-Carlo simulations efficiently.